gfox1984/sample/README.md

 ## Instructions

+The application must show a list of selectable users.
+When selecting users, a greeting message is displayed with their names.
+The recommanded approach is:

 1. Implement the `useUsers` hook in _hooks.ts_, so that it returns the list of users sent by `fetchUsers`
 2. Pass the users returned by the hook to the `UserList` component in _App.tsx_
 3. Implement the `UserList` component in _UserList.tsx_, so that it renders the specified users with checkboxes